Each MEPS-HC interview consists of sections covering specific topics.

 of the survey.

-each interview, the questionnaire flow varies slightly.
-Go to Questionnaire context/flow for
+For each interview, the questionnaire flow varies slightly.
+Go to

 on the specific order in which sections were asked during each interview,